oguzhanKomcu/Science_News.Blog_Project/README.md

 LINQ introduced the new type called Expression that represents strongly typed lambda expression.
 It means lambda expression can also be assigned to Expression<TDelegate> type.
 The .NET compiler converts the lambda expression which is assigned to Expression<TDelegate> into an Expression tree instead of executable code.
 This expression tree is used by remote LINQ query providers as a data structure to build a runtime query out of it .

-This is how I created the method in the "BaseRepo" in the Science_News.Infrastructure layer.
+This is how I created the method in the "BaseRepo" in the "Science_News.Infrastructure" layer.
 You can see more here.[GitHub Pages](https://github.com/oguzhanKomcu/Science_News.Blog_Project/blob/master/Science_News.Infrastructure/Repositories/BaseRepo.cs)
 ```csharp
   public async Task<List<TResult>> GetFilteredList<TResult>(Expression<Func<T, TResult>> select,
                                                                   Expression<Func<T, bool>> where,